Urban-Meteorology-Reading/UMEP-Workshop/source/Jupyter/PY2.rst

 Python Tutorials
 ---------------

-The following tutorials show some basic data analysis and visualisation techniques using Python.
+These tutorials demonstrate some basic data analysis and visualisation techniques using Python.

 .. note:: These tutorials are in Jupyter notebooks and can be executed and viewed online.